7sDream/amiya/README.md

 now.
 HTTP 1.0 or 2.0 is not in goal list, at least in the near future.

-Performance is **NOT** in the list too, after all, Amiya is just a experimental for now, it uses many heap alloc (Box) and Dynamic Dispatch (Trait Object) so there may be some performance loss compare to use `async-h1` directly.
+Performance is **NOT** in the list too, after all, Amiya is just a experimental for now, it uses many heap alloc (Box) and dynamic dispatch (Trait Object) so there may be some performance loss compare to use `async-h1` directly.

 ## Examples